pientist/soccercpd/README.md

 	</h1>
 </div>

-## Original Paper
-This repository includes the source code for the following paper and tracking data from a sample match (`17985.ugp`).
-Please cite when using our code or the sample match data.
-- H. Kim, B. Kim, D. Chung, J. Yoon and S.-K. Ko, **SoccerCPD: Formation and role change-point detection in soccer matches from spatiotemporal tracking data**, ACM SIGKDD Conference on Knowledge Discovery and Data Mining, 2022, DOI: https://dl.acm.org/doi/10.1145/3534678.3539150.
+Source code for the paper [SoccerCPD: Formation and Role Change-Point Detection in Soccer Matches Using Spatiotemporal Tracking Data](https://arxiv.org/abs/2206.10926) by Kim et al., KDD 2022.

 ## Introduction
 **SoccerCPD** is a change-point detection framework that distinguishes tactically intended formation and role changes from temporary changes in football matches using spatiotemporal tracking data.<br>